awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 **`ETag` header**
 CloudFront sometimes modifies the `ETag` header in the HTTP response when it compresses objects\.
 For more information, see [`ETag` header conversion](#compressed-content-cloudfront-etag-header)\.

-**CloudFront is busy**
+**CloudFront skips compression**
-In rare cases when a CloudFront host is unusually busy, CloudFront might not compress some objects\.
-If CloudFront skips compression for an object due to an unusually busy host, it caches the uncompressed object and continues to serve it until the object expires, is evicted, or is invalidated\.
+CloudFront compresses objects on a best\-effort basis\.
+In rare cases, CloudFront skips compression\.
+CloudFront makes this decision based on a variety of factors, including host capacity\.
+If CloudFront skips compression for an object, it caches the uncompressed object and continues to serve it to viewers until the object expires, is evicted, or is invalidated\.

 ## File types that CloudFront compresses<a name="compressed-content-cloudfront-file-types"></a>